6 Good Reasons to Change Your Child’s School

 Struggling to keep up — whether because of a lack of attention or difficulty understanding the work — can also affect a child’s self-esteem.
 Bringing in an educational consultant can help, says Van Der Kar-Levinson.
 “An educational therapist can work with your child, giving them strategies to survive in the classroom.”
 The consultant can also serve as a liaison with the school, explaining ways to help your child.

 Yet even with extra help, some children will continue to fall behind.
-“When the child has not made academic progress despite accommodations, he or she can develop other challenges — such as low self-esteem, depressed mood, and school avoidance behavior — that negatively affect their functioning at home and at school,” says Tomb.
+“When the child has not made academic progress despite accommodations, he or she can develop other challenges — such as lowered self-esteem or mood and school avoidance behavior — that negatively affect their functioning at home and at school,” says Tomb.

 If the learning disability or attention issues are so severe the school can’t accommodate them, it’s time to move, Van Der Kar-Levinson says.